Bansuri Swaraj appointed co-convener of Delhi BJP's legal cell | Politics

 Swaraj practices law in the Supreme Court.

-Delhi BJP chief Virendra Sachdeva, in his first appointment in the state unit, after taking over as full-time state president of the party, appointed Swaraj as co-convener of the legal cell.
+Delhi BJP chief Virendra Sachdeva, in his first appointment in the state unit after taking over as full-time state president, appointed Swaraj as co-convener of the legal cell.

 In a letter issued on Friday, Sachdeva said that Swaraj's appointment would come into force with immediate effect and hoped that she would strengthen the BJP.

-Swaraj said she was a qualified lawyer and had been helping the party in legal matters earlier as well.
+Swaraj said she has been helping the party in legal matters earlier as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)